int-brain-lab/atlas/README.md

 # Brain flatmaps generation

-This repository describes the methods and provides the Python code to generate brain flatmaps based on the Allen Mouse Brain atlas.
+This repository describes the methods and provides the Python code for generating brain flatmaps based on the Allen Mouse Brain atlas.

-This is a reproduction in Python of an existing method developed for the isocortex.
+This is a Python reimplementation of an existing method developed for the isocortex.
 This code will run on other regions in the near future.

 > **Note:** this is a work in progress.
 Only part of the method (streamlines) has been implemented so far.